DorianFornali/M2-SSE-AL-PADD/README.md

 - You can find a documentation at `http://localhost/users/docs`

 ## Alert service
-- The alert service is available at `http://localhost/alerts/`
+- The alert service is available at `http://localhost/alert/` <br>
-  - You can check the health of the service at `http://localhost/alerts/health`
+  - You can check the health of the service at `http://localhost/alert/health`

+- This service proposes one endpoint: POST `http://localhost/alert/alert` <br>
+  This service is responsible for checking if the alert is justified, if yes it publishes on NATS for the notification service to behave accordingly.

+  You can find the documentation at `http://localhost/alert/docs` TODO!
+NOT YET IMPLEMENTED

 ## Frontend